sahilphule/devops-templates/documentation/terraform/azure/container-apps-terraform/container-apps-terraform.md

 ---

+## Build and push Docker Image to ACR

+1. Open a new Powershell window.
+2. Run the following commands to login into ACR:
+    - `az login`
+    - `az acr login --name "acr-name"`
+3. Then tag & push the docker image using the following commands:
+    - `docker tag "image-name:tag" "acr-name".azurecr.io/"image-name:tag"`
+    - `docker push "acr-name".azurecr.io/"image-name:tag"`
+    Substitute *acr-name* with the value defined in the above-created locals.tf file.
+Also, substitute *image-name:tag* with it's respective name.

+---

 ## Destroy the provisioned infrastructure

-1. To destroy infrastructure, change directory to the above created **container-apps-terraform** directory using `cd` command.
+1. To destroy infrastructure, change directory to the above-created **container-apps-terraform** directory using **`cd`** command.
-2. Run `terraform destroy` & if prompted, type `yes`.
+2. Run **`terraform destroy`** & if prompted, type **`yes`**.
 3. Infrastructure will be destroyed.

 ---